civier/reduce_density/README.md

 Input:

-mat - input undirectional connectivity matrix (can be symmetrical, upper triangle or lower triangle)
+mat - input undirected connectivity matrix (can be symmetrical, upper triangle or lower triangle)

 traget_density - the desired density (betwen 0 and 1)